zyrrus/zyrrus-website/src/content/completed/personal-site.md

 live: https://zyrrus.dev
 ---

-I started with React back in December, but I rewrote it in Astro.js in June.
-I set up continuous deployment with GitHub Actions and hosted it on Firebase.
+This was originally built with React in December.
+I wanted to try out Astro.js, so I converted the project over to Astro in June.
+I set up continuous deployment with GitHub Actions and hosted it with Vercel.